rubyfu/RubyFu/module_0x4__web_kung_fu/wordpress_api.md

-# Wordpress API
+# WordPress API

 Ruby has a [standard library][2] called `xmlrpc` which takes care of all xmlrpc stuff, you can even create an xmlrpc server using it.
 Let's to get some real word example

-Looking for really known application that support XMLRPC then of course Wordpress was the first attendee.
+Looking for really known application that support XMLRPC then of course WordPress was the first attendee.

 So what do we want to do?
-- Say hello to wordpress
+- Say hello to WordPress
 - List all available methods
 - List all available users
 - List all available post